Ziqi-Li/GEO4162C/README.md

 ## Overview

 This course is an introduction to the quantitative analysis of spatial data that explores clustering, spatial patterns, and intrinsic relationships between geographic variables.
-Students will recap and learn GIS, statistics, and Python skills as well as fundamental spatial analysis techniques.
+Students will learn GIS, statistics, and Python programming skills as well as fundamental spatial analysis techniques.

 ## Learning Outcomes